wui-hong/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all entries from the spendnsplit book.
+Clears all entries from the application.

 Format: `clear`